 A great 3 day journey from the Historic town of Hereford...

 This is a great 3 day overnight canoe trip that begins in the historic market town of Hereford, the first day is a biggie with 18 miles to cover so if that's a bit of a stretch then we can launch you at Mordiford which cuts the distance on the first day by half.
-Normally you would meet us at Symonds Yat West (your finish point) and then we transport you up to Hereford to begin your trip but at the moment we are not running shuttle buses due to Covid restrictions so we meet you at Hereford Rowing Club, (unfortunately as we are not currently running our shuttle service due to social distancing, we are meeting you at the start point where you leave your car then at the end of your trip we are shuttling just drivers back to collect cars) you then have a 9 mile paddle through some lovely countryside to reach Lucksall Park Campsite where you have a spot of lunch in their cafe before getting back on the water for another 9 miles down to your over night stop at Tresseck Park Campsite in the village of Hoarwithy some 12 miles up river of Ross on Wye, Tresseck Park Campsite is overlooked by the Tuscan Style St Catherine’s Church, built on the hillside above, it's a great place to stay the night.
+Meet us at Symonds Yat West (your finish point) and then we transport you up to Hereford to begin your trip.
+This way, your cars will be ready for when you finish the trip. you then have a 9 mile paddle through some lovely countryside to reach Lucksall Park Campsite where you have a spot of lunch in their cafe before getting back on the water for another 9 miles down to your over night stop at Tresseck Park Campsite in the village of Hoarwithy some 12 miles up river of Ross on Wye, Tresseck Park Campsite is overlooked by the Tuscan Style St Catherine’s Church, built on the hillside above, it's a great place to stay the night.

 Shortly after getting back on the water on day 2 you will see Sellack Suspension footbridge and Strangford bridge (demolished railway bridge) another mile further, after another mile you will see Fawley Chapel on the left bank and shortly after that How Caple and the Inglestone Estate, for 2 miles downstream the salmon pools are indicated by red and green discs fixed to the trees, please observe and paddle on the green side of the river.
 Another mile further and you will be at ‘Hole in the Wall’ formerly the PGL canoe centre on the left bank with private access just above the rapids.
 Just after that is Foy, you will see an elegant suspension bridge, built after an earlier structure was swept away by floods in 1919.
 The current is restricted by small islands and the channel varies according to level, church on right after 400 m.